WordPress/gutenberg/packages/core-data/README.md

 -   _query_ `?Object`: Special query parameters for the DELETE API call.
 -   _options_ `[Object]`: Delete options.
 -   _options.\_\_unstableFetch_ `[Function]`: Internal use only.
 Function to call instead of `apiFetch()`.
 Must return a promise.
+-   _options.throwOnError_ `[boolean]`: Whether to re-throw exceptions.
+If false, dispatching this action always resolves successfully and. never rejects.

 ### editEntityRecord